burk3rt/riot-aes-benchmark/README.md

-# RIOT - Blockchain
+# Cryptography in the IoT Environment

-This project is part of my Master Thesis at the Hochschule für Technik in Stuttgart.
-It will try to implement a prototype of a blockchain for the RIOT-OS, mainly to test its efficiency and viability.
+This project is part of my Master's Thesis at the Hochschule für Technik in Stuttgart.
+It will be worked on with the cooperation of the SensAR project of the university, which stands for Sensorische Daten (Sensoric Data) and Augmented Reality, which focuses on the communication and use of data with augmented reality.